 Çisem obtained her BA and MA degree in Psychological Counseling and Guidance at Bogazici University, Turkey, and her Research MA degree in Child Development and Education at the University of Amsterdam, the Netherlands.

 She is interested in how children create and maintain views of themselves, such as narcissism and self-esteem.
 She investigates how children engage in comparison strategies, such as social comparisons (“I am better than others”) and temporal comparisons (“I am getting better over time”), and how those comparison strategies can be used as interventions to help children flourish.

 Stathis obtained his BA degree in Psychology and MA degree in Clinical Psychology at the National and Kapodistrian University of Athens, Greece.

 He is interested in self-views: how they develop, how they manifest, and how they become reinforced through interpersonal experiences.
 He is particularly interested in narcissism and investigates why and how narcissists pursue social status.

 Maud obtained her BA in Pedagogics at the University of Applied Sciences Utrecht, the Netherlands, and her pre-master degree in Orthopedagogics and Research MA degree in Child Development and Education at the University of Amsterdam, the Netherlands.

 She is interested in how social and cognitive processes shape adolescent behavior.
 She investigates how changing peer norms can improve self-regulation in youth, with the aim to reduce antisocial behavior – such as bullying – in high-schools.

-Rachel obtained her BA and MA degree in Psychology at East China Normal University, China.
+Yixin obtained her BSc degree in Psychology and MEd degree in Developmental Psychology at Beijing Normal University, China.

 Co-advised with Valerie Shapiro, University of California-Berkeley